dotja/djaws/README.md

 Deployment can be carried out from your local machine and it consists of the steps below:

 #### Building the Container Images
-1. Build the Docker image for _myproject_ that will do the DB migration and static collection.
+1. Build the Docker image for _myproject_ that will carry out the DB migration and static collection.
 Push the image to the Elastic Container Registry (ECR)
 2. Build the Docker image for _myproject_ that will launch the app.
 Push the image to the Elastic Container Registry (ECR)